cashapp/redwood/compose/README.md

 targets in addition to the regular Android.
 All sources come from [JetBrains' fork](https://github.com/JetBrains/androidx/) which are included as a git submodule.

-The compiler and "hosted" compiler (i.e., the one which works on Kotlin/Native targets) are also from JetBrains, but we use their binary artifacts from Maven Central.
+The compiler is also from JetBrains, but we use their binary artifact from Maven Central.

 ## Updating